plausible/docs/docs/google-search-console-integration.md

 <img alt="Google search query data in Plausible Analytics" src={useBaseUrl('img/google-search-query-referrers.png')} />

+### I don't see any Google search query data in my dashboard?

 Search query data is not live.
 It is delayed by approximately 24-36 hours even on Google Search Console itself.

 So if you go back two days in your Plausible Analytics dashboard and click on Google in the referral sources you should be able to see the search queries for that day.
 We get the search query data directly from Google Search Console so as soon as they show up there they show up in Plausible Analytics too.

+### My search query number doesn't add up to the total number of Google visitors

-Google also samples its keyword data heavily.
+Google samples its keyword data heavily.
 The sampling is why your keyword visitor numbers don’t add up to the total number of visitors from Google.
 Unfortunately, there’s nothing we can do about the quality of the keyword data.
 We show exactly the same data that you see in your Search Console.

 ## Plausible Analytics will be listed in your Google account settings

 You can always view your Plausible Analytics integration in your Google account within the section "**Third-party apps with account access**".
+Here's how it looks like.

 <img alt="Third-party apps with account access" src={useBaseUrl('img/third-party-apps.png')} />